Americana (The Offspring album): Release and reception

-Americana was released on November 17, 1998, and peaked at number 2 on the Billboard 200 album chart, the highest position the band attained at the time, and their highest thus far.
+Americana was released on November 17, 1998, and peaked at number 2 on the Billboard 200 album chart, the highest position the band has attained as of 2023.
 Shortly after its release, the album was certified gold and then later platinum.

-The album received mixed reviews, Michael Gallucci of AllMusic described the album as a "raucous ride through America as seen through the eyes of a weary, but still optimistic, young kid".
+The album received mixed reviews.
+Michael Gallucci of AllMusic described the album as a "raucous ride through America as seen through the eyes of a weary, but still optimistic, young kid".
 Gallucci praised the music as "a hearty combination of poppy punk" and a "blend of salsa and alterna-rock sounds", stating the band's music was taking a different direction.
 The album received a rating of three out of five stars, while "Pretty Fly (for a White Guy)", "Why Don't You Get a Job?", "The Kids Aren't Alright" and "She's Got Issues" earned the Offspring its heaviest airplay on MTV and radio stations to date.
-In a review for the Offspring's 2000 studio album Conspiracy of One, the A.V.
-Club critic Stephen Thompson harkens back to Americana regarding the album's novelty songs being similar to the single Original Prankster.
-Thompson called Americana, "the unbearable result being the kind of stupidity that thinks it's clever," and suggested that it hold the title of the worst album of the 1990s, stating "[Americana is] a record bad enough to create a backlash against not only pop-punk, but also novelty songs, guitars, smug thirtysomethings, and the human race."
+Entertainment Weekly reviewer Dan Snierson considered Americana as post-punk done right, "with crafty yell-odies and winky lyrics".
+In his review for the Offspring's next album Conspiracy of One, The A.V.
+Club critic Stephen Thompson called Americana "the unbearable result being the kind of stupidity that thinks it's clever", considering it "bad enough to create a backlash against not only pop-punk, but also novelty songs, guitars, smug thirtysomethings, and the human race."

 Americana is the 224th best selling album of all time according to Billboard as of 2009.
 The album was included in Rock Sound's 101 Modern Classics list at number 79.
 The album was included at number 23 on Rock Sound's "The 51 Most Essential Pop Punk Albums of All Time" list.
 NME listed the album as one of "20 Pop Punk Albums Which Will Make You Nostalgic".

 The album was named at the 2000 Juno Awards as one of the best-selling albums that year.